ThatLionLady/demographic-modeling/README.md

 # Demographic Modeling

+## What is this?

+This is how I have been doing demographic modeling for the Pacific Pocket Mouse.
+There are two methods: site frequency spectrum calculated in (1A) `moments` or (1B) `angsd`.
+Python scripts are from the `moments_pipeline` (https://github.com/dportik/moments_pipeline.git).

 ## Demographic modeling using site frequency spectrum of two populations.

 - Requires `moments` to be installed (https://bitbucket.org/simongravel/moments/src/master/):
 ```